 But there are also aftermarket motion-detection systems that you can add on.
 Such systems are designed to sense large moving objects (including people) near your car.
 You might also consider installing a dash-mounted camera that could help you catch the license plate number of a potential getaway vehicle.

 Steps to Take If You Fall Victim to Catalytic Converter Theft

 Should you find yourself a victim of catalytic converter theft (despite being aware and cautious), the first thing you’ll want to do is file a police report.
 You should also contact your insurance company to see if your policy covers catalytic converter theft.

 The next step is to arrange to replace the catalytic converter as soon as possible.
-While the new converter is being installed, you might also want to consider adding a protection device to help safeguard your vehicle in the future.
+While the new converter is being installed, you might also want to consider adding a protection device such as a catalytic converter security shield from Cat Security™ to help safeguard your vehicle in the future.